 Proposals should be submitted on our most up-to-date proposal form which is emailed out when we issue calls.

 The following process applies:

-- User contacts Dalton Cumbrian Facility for informal discussion.
+- User contacts Dalton Cumbrian Facility for informal discussion prior to proposal submission.

 - Experimental activity is outlined and agreed informally, subject to final confirmations.

-- User submits proposal form (below) to Dalton Cumbrian Facility in response to call.
+- User submits proposal form to email@example.com in response to a call.

 - Proposal undergoes technical evaluation at Dalton Cumbrian Facility.